AlexKnauth/hollowknight-autosplit-wasm/README.md

 of this repository.
 Click `Ok` and and save the layout with `Save Layout` or `Save Layout As...`.

+For running multiple categories/routes with different splits settings, you should make a different Layout file for each one.

 Deactivate the existing Hollow Knight autosplitter by Right-click -> `Edit Splits...` then next to `Configurable Load Remover / Auto Splitter.
 (By DevilSquirrel)`, click `Deactivate`.